 - Statement of the problem, and

-- Proposed methods for each of the planned papers that will be written as part of the dissertation.
+- Proposed methods for each of the three planned papers that will be written as part of the dissertation.

 The proposal should be presented to the Dissertation Committee no later than 2 weeks (10-15 workdays) before the proposal meeting.
 Electronic copies can also be provided to other department PhD students and other faculty members, specifically as follows: